rebecamurillo/astro-blog-i18n-starter/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.
+Or use `getBlogPosts()` from the `src/content/config.ts` file, which adds the blog_slug key as a property to the collection.
+This is the slug that will be used in the header, blogs list page and as canonical and alternate URLs.

 Any static assets, like images, can be placed in the `public/` directory.

-- Gérer les traductions danssrc/i18n/ui.ts
-- Modifier cette page danssrc/pages/index.astro
+- Manage translations in `src/i18n/ui.ts`
+- Edit home page in `src/pages/index.astro` and multilingual in `src/pages/[lang]/index.astro`
-- Modifier les pages traduites danssrc/pages/[lang]/...
+- Edit multilingual pages in `src/pages/[lang]/...`
-- Modifier les éléments de l'en-tête du site danssrc/components/Header.astro
-- Ajouter votre nom au pied de page danssrc/components/Footer.astro
+- Edit site header elements in `src/components/Header.astro`
+- Add your name to the footer in `src/components/Footer.astro`
-- Découvrez les articles de blog inclus en ES, EN et FR danssrc/pages/blog/
+- Discover the blog articles included in ES, EN and FR in `src/pages/[lang]/blog/`
-- Personnalisez la mise en page générale du site danssrc/layouts/Layout.astro
-- Personnalisez la mise en page de la page des articles de blog danssrc/layouts/BlogPost.astro
+- Customize the general layout of the site in `src/layouts/Layout.astro`
+- Customize the blog post page layout in `src/layouts/BlogPost.astro`

 ## 🧞 Commands